 Staying fit and healthy is vital to living longer, and happier.
-With the rise of the COVID-19 pandemic, staying healthy has never been more important, both physically and mentally.
 Fortunately, exercise can benefit you in a plethora of ways, including building strength, improving cardiovascular fitness, reducing stress, and boosting your mood.
 Yet, with so much social unrest, it can be difficult to get back into a routine or to get excited about working out.
-So if you are looking to do something new in 2022, here are some fitness alternatives to try this year.
+So if you are looking to change your fitness routine, here are some fitness alternatives to try this year.

 A great fitness alternative is hot yoga.
 This trend has been on the rise in the past few years.
 Combining the mental benefits that you can gain from yoga and meditation, alongside the physical components with movement through the asanas, yoga is a great way to nourish both your mind and body.